-Addressing a public gathering in Multan in March 2011, Prime Minister Syed Yusuf Raza Gilani said that Pakistan Peoples Party will have creation of a Saraiki province in its next manifesto.
-He also said that its manifesto will also suggest setting up more provinces besides the Seraiki Province.
-Coming from a Prime Minister whose party claims of being the only party binding the federation, division of Punjab on ethnic lines has been termed most un-wise in many circles.
+Addressing a public gathering in Multan in March 2011, Prime Minister Syed Yusuf Raza Gilani said that Pakistan Peoples Party will make the creation of a Saraiki province a part of its next manifesto.
+He also said that the manifesto will also suggest setting up more provinces besides the Seraiki Province.
 This move by the ruling party is largely seen to be an attempt to cut to size the PML-N, the governing party in Punjab at the moment, which has a base of support across Punjab.
 While the demand for Saraiki province has been fanned by the ruling PPPP, the PML-N chief Muhammad Nawaz Sharif has supported the reinstatement of the state of Bahawalpur.

-Although there is no formal definition or geographic boundary of the South Punjab as it is not a formal entity.
+Although there is no formal definition or geographic

+boundary of the South Punjab as it is not a formal entity.
 However it is generally accepted that South Punjab consists of three divisions: Bahawalpur, Dera Ghazi Khan and Multan, which are further subdivided into eleven districts of the Punjab province.
 It is worth mentioning that the Seraiki belt is home to some 52 National Assembly constituencies and therefore is important to all political parties.
 The PPPP has announced that it wants to bring the issue of new provinces directly to the Parliament however such a move has been called illegal and unconstitutional.